Crystals for set-valued decomposition tableaux: First construction

 \subsection{A seminormal crystal}

-Crystals for $\gl_n$ have been identified on the set $\SetTab_n(\lambda)$ of (unshifted) semistandard set-valued tableaux \cite{MPS,Yu} (see also \cite{HawkesScrimshaw}).
-Both of these prior crystal constructions have analogues for set-valued decomposition tableaux, which can be used to derive a weaker form of Conjecture~\ref{Ik-conj}.
+Crystals for $\gl_n$ have been identified on $\SetTab_n(\lambda)$ in \cite{MPS} and \cite{Yu} (see also \cite{HawkesScrimshaw,PT2022}).
+Both of these prior constructions have analogues for set-valued decomposition tableaux, which can be used to derive a weaker form of Conjecture~\ref{Ik-conj}.
 The simpler of these crystals is described in this section.

 Fix a strict partition $\lambda$ and $T \in \SetDTab(\lambda)$.
 The \defn{reverse row reading word} of $T$ is the word $\revrow(T)$ formed by iterating over the boxes of $T$ in the reverse row reading word order (starting with the last box of the first row and proceeding row by row, reading each row right to left), and listing the entries of each box in decreasing order.
 Define $\weight(T) = \weight(\revrow(T))$.
 For example, if